Drew Pyne

-Drew Pyne is an American football quarterback who is expected to play for Arizona State University in the 2023 season.
-He previously played for the Notre Dame Fighting Irish before entering the NCAA transfer portal in 2022.
+Andrew M. Pyne (born December 5, 2000) is an American college football quarterback for Bowling Green Falcons of the Mid-American Conference (MAC).
+He previously played for the Notre Dame Fighting Irish, Arizona State Sun Devils, and Missouri Tigers.

-Early life high school career
+Early life

-Pyne was born on December 5, 2000, in New Caanan, Connecticut.
+Pyne was born on December 5, 2000, in New Canaan, Connecticut.
 He attended and played high school football for New Canaan High School in New Canaan.
 As a senior, he completed 161 of 252 passes for 2,107 yards and 24 touchdowns.
 He was selected to play in the 2020 Under Armour All-American Game.
 Pyne committed to the University of Notre Dame to play college football.

 College career

 Notre Dame

-Pyne played in four games as a backup to Ian Book his first year at Notre Dame in 2020.
+Pyne played in four games as a backup to Ian Book in his first year at Notre Dame in 2020.
 He completed two of three passes for 12 yards.
-As a sophomore in 2021, he was played in two games as a backup to Jack Coan, completing 15 of 30 passes for 224 yards with two touchdowns.
+As a sophomore in 2021, he played in two games as a backup to Jack Coan, completing 15 of 30 passes for 224 yards with two touchdowns.
 Pyne competed with Tyler Buchner to take over as the team's starting quarterback in 2022.
 Buchner won the job; however, Pyne took over as the starter after Buchner suffered a season-ending injury during the team's second game of the season.
 On December 2, 2022, Pyne entered the transfer portal.

 Arizona State

-On December 19, Pyne announced he would transfer to Arizona State.
+On December 19, 2022, Pyne announced he would transfer to Arizona State.
+Pyne would only play in 2 games at Arizona State due to injuries.
+Pyne left Arizona State and returned to Notre Dame to finish his degree.

+Missouri

+On March 10, 2024, Pyne announced that he would transfer to Missouri after the completion of his academic degree from Notre Dame in the spring semester of 2024, with the expectation that he would compete to be the backup quarterback to Brady Cook for the Tigers' 2024 football season.
+Pyne transferred with three years of eligibility.
+For the Tigers, he appeared in six games with one start.
+His lone start came against Oklahoma where he completed 14-of-27 passes for 143 yards and three touchdowns in the victory.

+Bowling Green

+On April 7, 2025, Pyne announced he was transferring to Bowling Green.
+Pyne was unable to play spring football for the Falcons, as he has already played in the spring at Missouri.
+He enrolled on May 18, 2025.